 Lily Fish is a graduate of the National Theatre Drama School and the John Bolton Theatre School.
 She is a founding member of award winning queer physical comedy ensemble PO PO MO CO and an associate artist with Born in a Taxi.
 As a teaching artist she works for Women's Circus, Western Edge Youth Arts and independently.
 Her play Yarn is published through PlayLab.

 Sal Frances has taught at the Women’s Circus since 2003.
 Sal is also an Associate Artist and teacher with Westside and teaches with Circus Oz.
-At the Women’s Circus, Sal teaches New Women’s and Acrobalance classes as well as on community projects.
-She enjoys the playful atmosphere at the Women’s Circus and that it is a space where women’s strength is celebrated.
+At the Women’s Circus, Sal teaches the popular New Crew six-month intro to circus program and the ever fun WeFo Teen Flyers classes for 12-17 year olds.
+Sal also works with Women's Circus on community projects, helping those who face barriers to discover the joy of circus.

 Ann is a circus performer, actor and voiceover artist who has worked at Women’s Circus as a Circus Pole Trainer for the past few years.
 She has performed in critically acclaimed circus shows such as No Punchline and Leggings Are Not Pants.
 Of her multi faceted practice Ann says: “I’ve come to learn that it’s all one in the same – screen acting, stage acting, circus, writing, directing – that it’s about connection, honesty, vulnerability and openness.”

 Bianca Sciaretta is a performer and teaching artist who has worked at the Women’s Circus since 2005.
 She has also worked with Footscray Community Arts Centre, Westside Circus and Circus Spot.
 Over the years Bianca has taught a variety of classes including Acrobalance and Trainee Tumblers.
 She loves working with such a diverse and interesting group of women and kids getting them excited by all things circus